 Another useful application is surveillance cameras.
 A heater resistor is placed close to the glass cover and the lens.
 The heat from the resistor keeps the glass temperature above the dew point, which prevents fogging and snow buildup, which keeps the camera useful in all weather conditions.

 In order to accurately develop photographic films, a very precise and constant temperature is required, otherwise colors will degrade.
 In a similar way, many chemical processes need a constant temperature and heating might be required.
-Some medical equipment, such as blood analyzers, also needs constant temperature to operate correctly.
+Some medical equipment, such as blood analyzers, also need constant temperature to operate correctly.